 - (a) The supervisor may request a job classification review according to the schedule and procedures designated by Human Resources.
-The appropriate division/department head must approve the submission of the request.
+The appropriate division/department head must approve the submission of the request form.
+The supervisor must submit a completed reclassification request form to the human resources department (form located at the end of this document).
 Requests for unscheduled classification reviews must be approved by the Superintendent before the request is submitted to Human Resources. - (b) The supervisor's request must include a proposed job description and written explanation of changes in job duties and responsibilities and the rationale for reclassifying the position.
 The request must be approved by the appropriate division head, assistant superintendent or superintendent. - (c) Human Resources will review the request, obtaining additional job information if needed.
 Additional information may be obtained by a written questionnaire, by interviewing the supervisor and/or employee(s), or by analyzing external job market information - (d) Human Resources will evaluate the job placement in the pay structure and prepare a written recommendation for pay grade assignment for the Superintendent's review